-This Holy Thursday was unusual with no guests to say the least.
+This Holy Thursday was unusual, to say the least, having no guests with us to celebrate the Mass of the Lord's Supper.
 Nevertheless it was a beautiful liturgy.
-I was especially grateful since the monks premiered a new Gloria, which I composed, and which now completes my Liturgical Mass - "Missa Pax Christi".
-The monks did a very good job with it, considering we only had a couple of weeks to practice it.
+I was especially grateful to the monks who premiered this new Gloria, which I composed, completing my Liturgical Mass - "Missa Pax Christi".
+The monks did a very good job with it, considering we only had a couple of rehearsals to learn it.

-I hope to share this liturgical mass with you all at some point in the near future and also make the sheet music available here for purchase.
+I hope to share the complete Missa Pax Christi with you all at some point in the near future and also make the sheet music available here for purchase.
 It is for unison choir and optional organ.

 Below is a little teaser of the melody, for now, a cappella..

 - Rest in peace Maestro!
 Krzysztof Penderecki (1933 - 2020) -